Styling

 Because of this, we’ve done two things.

-First, there's a new property untilMeasured
+First, there’s a new property untilMeasured:

 <View group untilMeasured="hide"><Text $group-sm={{ color: 'white', }} /></View>

-This takes two options, show
+This takes two options, show or hide.
+If unset it defaults to show, which

 means it will render before it measures.
-With hide
+With hide set, the container will be

-0 until it finishes measuring.
+set to opacity 0 until it finishes measuring.

 Alternatively, if you know the dimensions your container will be up-front, you can set width and height on the container.
 When either of these are set, the children will attempt to use these values on first render and if they satisfy the media query, you’ll avoid the need for a double render altogether.